 Non-Shoreline residents wishing to attend Shorewood: Ranked as one of the best high schools in the country, Shorewood’s great programs often attract students from surrounding districts.
 If you live outside the city of Shoreline but would like to attend our great school, you must contact your resident school district to begin the process.
-This process is now completed electronically and designated staff in your resident school district complete the forms electronically.
+This process is now completed electronically and designated staff in your resident school district complete the forms electronically or by visiting the OSPI website for Choice Transfers, https://eds.ospi.k12.wa.us/ChoiceTransferRequest/.
 Even if your student has been attending Shoreline schools on a boundary exception for multiple years, your resident school district must release your student each year.
-Failure to annually complete this process will result in your boundary exception being revoked
+Failure to annually complete this process can result in your boundary exception being revoked